-Frank Woodward, PhD Assistant Vice President of Alumni and Advancement & MPA Instructor

-Dr. John Grove Assistant Professor of Political Science & MPA Instructor This edition of the Master of Public Administration Catalog is effective July 1, 2015.
+Frank Woodward, PhD Assistant Vice President of Alumni and Advancement & MPA Instructor This edition of the Master of Public Administration Catalog is effective July 1, 2016.
 The policies, programs, curricula, and fees set forth in this catalog are subject to change at any time at the discretion of Lincoln Memorial University (LMU).
 Because of the possibility of change or undetected error, important points of fact and interpretation should be confirmed by the appropriate University official.
 In support of the mission statement and the principles on which it is based, LMU is committed to equal opportunity for all students, staff, and faculty; and to nondiscrimination in the recruitment, admission, and retention of students, and the recruitment, hiring, promotion, and retention of faculty and staff.
 LMU reaffirms its commitment to personnel and educational policies that comply with the requirement applicable to equal opportunity/affirmative action laws, directives, executive orders, and regulations to the effect that no person at LMU shall, on the basis of age, color, creed, disability, ethnic/national origin, gender, military status, pregnancy, race, religion, sexual orientation, or any other class protected by applicable law, be excluded from participating in, or be denied benefits of, any employment or educational opportunity.